FM-Shariar/Computer_Graphics_Codes/Sea_Port_City_With_Hill_View/README.md

 enjoy the sun and moon rise and set and see stars twinkle at night.
 The scene includes a busy road, moving vehicles, vibrant trees, a working windmill, a port with cranes lifting containers, roadside lampposts etc. You can interact with day-to-night transitions, rain or snowfall, and keyboard and mouse-controlled features.
-Finally, the animation of basic human figures added a touch of realism.
+Finally, the animation of basic human figures added a touch of realism. <br>
 Project video: